Geneva’s Jet d’Eau

-The history of the Jet d’eau
+History of the Jet d’eau

 The history of the Geneva’s Jet d’eau is particular since it was originally not intended to be used as a tourist attraction but rather for an industrial need.
 In 1886, a water jet was created to evacuate the excess pressure from the Coulouvrenière hydropower plant, which used Rhône water to produce electricity.
 The water jet was then located next to the factory and was 30 metres high.
 The plant was finally abandoned in the 1960s and the building that housed it was classified as a historic monument in 1988.

-The touristic Jet d’eau
+Touristic Jet d’eau

-In 1891, a new purely aesthetic and touristic water jet was created at the end of the Eaux-Vive pier in the heart of Geneva’s Bay for the Confederation’s 600th anniversary.
+In 1891, a new purely aesthetic and touristic water jet was created at the end of the Eaux-Vives pier in the heart of Geneva’s Bay for the Confederation’s 600th anniversary.
 In 1951, two pumps were created in the bay for the Jet d’eau with a total power of 1 MW and 500 litres per second.
 Since then, the Geneva’s Jet d’eau has reached a maximum height of 140 metres and 7 tonnes of water is permanently in the air.
 It is currently managed by the industrial services of Geneva.